ECUMENICAL THEOLOGICAL SEMINARY

 Our School Code is G40024

 Additional Financial Aid Source

-Students, who need additional aid for funding their education at ETS, can apply for loans through the FFELP loan program.
-Students can borrow up to $18,500 in funds on an annual basis.
-Of that, $8,500 may be subsidized by the federal government.
-The government may pay the interest on the note.
-To apply for federal loan funds, students will need to complete a FAFSA application and a Master Promissory Note.
+Students, who need additional aid for funding their education at ETS, can apply for loans through the William D. Ford Federal Loan Program.
+Students can borrow up the cost of attendance as designated by the Department of Education.
+To apply for federal loan funds, students will need to complete a FAFSA application and a Master Promissory Note for Unsubsidized Student Loans.

-ETS has established some scholarship to assist students with financial need.
+ETS has established some scholarships to assist students with financial need.